New Jersey's Top Rated Eating Disorder Treatment Option

 Your Path to Care at Hilltop

-Reach out to our team by phone or online form.
-We’ll answer your questions, explain available services, and guide you through the first steps.
+Connect with our team by phone or online form.
+We’ll listen carefully, answer your questions, explain your options, and help you determine whether Hilltop is the right clinical fit for your needs.

-Your journey begins with a thorough evaluation to understand your unique needs, history, and goals.
-This helps us design the most effective treatment plan.
+Your care begins with a thorough clinical assessment to understand your history, current challenges, and goals.
+This step allows our specialists to identify the most appropriate level of care and treatment approach—without guesswork.

-Based on your assessment, we’ll create a customized care plan that may include therapy, medical management, or support services—all tailored to you.
+Based on your assessment, we create a customized treatment plan that may include specialized therapy, nutrition support, medical coordination, or family involvement—designed to support meaningful, lasting recovery.

-We’ll stay connected throughout your care, adjusting your plan as needed and providing resources to support your long-term growth and well-being.
+We remain actively involved throughout your treatment, monitoring progress, adjusting your plan as needed, and providing guidance to support continued growth and recovery over time.

 Meet Our Team